 The difference in taste between the absolutely best bars and mediocre ones is definitely down to quality of ingredients in chocolate.
 But I now realise that it’s also dependent on the stage at which a chocolate maker enters the chocolate making process.

 Bean-to-bar chocolate makers can use whole, real ingredients

 Some companies calling themselves chocolate makers do not actually make chocolate.
 Instead they buy-in industrially-made cocoa liquor or coverture.
 This means they often do not own stone-grinding machines, used to grind cocoa beans during chocolate-making.
-Without stone-grinding machines, they cannot generally add in any flavour ingredients in chocolate which will leave grittiness when it melts in the mouth.
-Therefore, they can’t use whole flavour ingredients in chocolate (unless they pressed them into the top of it).
-Instead they can use only inferior oil extracts, powdered dried herbs/spices, or chemical essences as flavourings.
+Without stone-grinding machines, they cannot generally add in any flavour ingredients in chocolate which might leave grittiness when it melts in the mouth.
+Therefore, they can’t use whole flavour ingredients in chocolate (unless they press them into the top of it).
+Instead they can use as flavourings only inferior oil extracts, powdered dried herbs/spices, or chemical essences.

 Sourcing flavour ingredients in craft chocolate

 Sourcing of flavour ingredients is also key to making great tasting chocolate.
 Mayhawk, for instance, source from British manufacturers where possible, if they provide high enough quality.
 They use Anglesey sea salt, and exotic dried herbs come from the small Steenbergs company in Yorkshire.
 And bees which forage on the same farm as Mayhawk’s factory in the Forest of Dean provide the raw ingredient for Aylburton honey used in their chocolates.